EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.fab_counts

-- fab_counts function                                           AstroStat Description: Calculate the False Alarm Probability (FAP) that a source is real rather than a background fluctutation,
+- fab_counts function                                           AstroStat Description: Calculate the False Alarm Probability (FAP) that a source is real rather than a background fluctutation, given the source counts and the background counts.